ang9009/polaroids/README.md

    CLIENT_ID=XXX
    GUILD_ID=XXX

-   # Your PhotoStation6 details
+   # Your FileStation details
    PS_API_URL=XXX
    PS_API_USERNAME=XXX
    PS_API_PASSWORD=XXX
    ```

-   Your PhotoStation6 API url should be prefixed with "/photo/webapi".
+   Your FileStation API url should be prefixed with "/photo/webapi".
 Make sure
    that the user associated with your login details has admin permissions.

    The `.env` file in the `db-api` folder should look like this: